-Peanut was brought to ACCT because she was a stray living outside and her kitten siblings were beating her up (probably playing rough) and she had a severe kitty cold.
-Peanut was in really rough shape when she was brought in, but a concerned staff member at ACCT fell in love with Peanut and contacted City Kitties to see if they could get her the medical treatment she needed.
-She thought Peanut was so special, she even offered to foster her.
-Peanut is doing much better now, but she still has some medical issues we're working hard to get sorted out.
-We'll update as we know more.
+Peanut’s Story: Peanut was brought to the Philadelphia shelter as a stray kitten by a kind person who noticed that her kitten siblings were beating her up (probably playing rough).
+Peanut also had a severe kitty cold.
+She was in really rough shape, but luckily a concerned staff member at the shelter fell in love with Peanut and contacted City Kitties to see if they could help her.
+She thought Peanut was so special she even offered to foster her.

 About City Kitties' Veterinary Care: We provide high quality veterinary care for our foster cats and kittens.
 Each animal is spayed/neutered, tested for FIV and feline leukemia, and receives age-appropriate vaccinations (FVRCP and rabies), and flea/parasite treatment as needed.
 Since they live in foster homes, you can see our adoptable animals in a familiar, stress-free environment, and their foster parents can tell you all about their personalities.
 If you have questions a week, a month, or even a year after adoption, we're available for guidance and support.